What is high blood pressure?

-Doctors use a blood pressure cuff to check your blood pressure 3 or more times.
+Doctors use a blood pressure cuff to check your blood pressure, and they may check your blood pressure 3 or more times.
 Doctors may use a stethoscope or a machine to measure your blood pressure.
 Doctors can measure blood pressure in your arm or leg.

 The doctor may find high blood pressure when you're nervous or not relaxed, which is a common feeling in a doctor's office.
 The doctor may ask you to sit for a while or come back for another reading to be sure that you're feeling calm and comfortable so that the reading is accurate.
 Sometimes, the doctor will have you take your own blood pressure with a home blood pressure machine for a day or two.

 Tests if you have high blood pressure

 If you have high blood pressure, doctors will do: